dbugshe2/simple-python-server/README.md

 ```
 git push -u <remote name> master
 ```
 - replace `<remote name>`with whatever name you chose for your remote repo in step 8
-	- `master` here simply refers to the default branch on a git repo, we don't need to worry about that now
+- `master` here simply refers to the default branch on a git repo.

+__That's it, if you have been able to complete all the steps, then you have successfully pushed your first git project on to github now go back to your repo (you can find it in your github account page), and you should be able to see your files__